ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-rc-input-output.rst

 functions.
 The usual way of handling RC input and output in ArduPilot is via a higher level object called RC_Channel.
-That object has user configurable parameters for the min/max/trim of each channel, as well as support for auxillary channel function, scaling of inputs and outputs and many other features.
+That object has user configurable parameters for the min/max/trim of each channel, as well as support for auxiliary channel function, scaling of inputs and outputs and many other features.

 Go and have a look at